Irish Wake Funeral Service Rituals

 Irish Wake and Funeral Customs of Old

 Wakes of times gone by began with neighbor women washing the body of the deceased and preparing it to be laid out on a bed or a table, often in the largest room of the house.
 The body was covered in white linen adorned with black or white ribbons, flowers for the body of a child.
 Lighted candles were placed around the body.
-Clay pipes, tobacco and snuff were also placed in the room.
+Clay pipes, tobacco, and snuff were also placed in the room.
 Every male caller was expected to take at least a puff.
 The smoke kept evil spirits from finding the deceased.
-Usually, a pipe and tobacco were place on a table next to the body.
+Usually, a pipe and tobacco placed on a table next to the body.
 Occasionally, a pipe was laid on the chest of the deceased male.
 Clocks were stopped at the time of death.
 Mirrors were turned around or covered.

 Watching Over the Deceased and Keening

 Once the body was prepared, it was never left alone until after burial.
 Someone, usually a woman, sat in the same room until it was taken away.
 According to custom, crying couldn’t begin until after the body was prepared lest it attract evil spirits that would take the soul of the departed.
 However, once the body was properly prepared, the keening began.
 The Caointhe, the lead keener, was first to lament the deceased.
 Keeners, especially the Caointhe, recited poetry lamenting the loss of the loved one in addition to crying and wailing.
 All the women in the house joined in, especially as each new caller arrived to pay his or her respects.

 Mourning and Merrymaking